The Last Clockwinder: Plot

 The player plays as Jules, a young woman who is tasked with restoring an ancient structure known as The Clocktower.
-The Clocktower serves as a sanctuary for a collection of plants from across the galaxy, which until recently had always been cared for by the tower's clockwinder.
+The Clocktower serves as a sanctuary for a collection of endangered plants from across the galaxy, which until recently had always been cared for by the tower's clockwinder.
 The tower has fallen into disrepair, beginning to sink into the water that surrounds it, and there is no sign of Edea, the previous clockwinder.
 With the help of Levi who monitors the tower and communicates via the radio, Jules sets off to save the tower.
-Jules uses a pair of clockwinder's gloves that allow her to create automatons by recording her own actions.
+Jules uses the clockwinder's gloves that allow her to create automatons by recording her own actions.
 These automatons, called gardeners, replicate her movements to tend to the plants, harvest resources, and repair the machinery.
 As the game progresses, the player works through not only Jules's complicated past with Edea but also uncovers the Clocktower's long lost functionality as a ship, ultimately taking off to begin the Clocktower's next chapter.